ryangriggs/PDFEncrypt/binaries/readme.md

-Binary installation files are available here.
+Binary installation files are available at https://pdfencrypt.net